mosparo/js-api-client/README.md

 ```

 #### Verify form data
-To verify the form data, call `validateSubmission` with the form data in an array and the submit and validation token, which mosparo generated on the form initialization and the form data validation.
+To verify the form data, call `verifySubmission` with the form data in an array and the submit and validation token, which mosparo generated on the form initialization and the form data validation.
 The method will return a new Promise object that is resolved with the `VerificationResult` object.
 ```js
 /**
  * @param array formData Array with the form values.
 All not-processed fields by mosparo (hidden, checkbox,